 Construction, warehouse and shipping operations, product manufacturing, as well as many other industries heavily rely on large, powerful machines to fulfill their functions.
 However, nearly 1,000 annual fatalities can be attributed to machinery, and defective machinery is one of the leading causes.

-If you were injured or your loved one was killed due to these defective machines, a defective machinery attorney at Greenberg & Ruby, LLP can explain how you can claim compensation for your work injury and help you obtain the maximum compensation you're entitled to.
+If you were injured or your loved one was killed due to these defective machines, a defective machinery attorney at Greenberg and Ruby can explain how you can claim compensation for your work injury and help you obtain the maximum compensation you're entitled to.
 Contact us and schedule a free case evaluation today.

 INJURIES CAUSED BY DEFECTIVE MACHINERY